 1 that the Union and its Member States should make every effort, as far as practicable, in order that the planned period of any ITU conference or assembly not be scheduled on any period which is considered a major religious period by a Member State;

-2 that the inviting government for a given ITU conference or assembly or, in the absence of an inviting government, the Secretary-General, shall be responsible for verifying with Member States that the proposed period of that conference or assembly does not coincide with a major religious period, at least for the last four days of that conference or assembly.
+2 that the inviting government for a given ITU conference or assembly or, in the absence of an inviting government, the Secretary-General, shall be responsible for verifying with Member States that the proposed period of that conference or assembly does not coincide with a major religious period, at least for the last four days of that conference or assembly;

+3 that the Union and the Member States of the Council should make every effort, as far as practicable, in order that the planned period of any ITU Council session not be scheduled on any period which is considered a major religious period by a Member State;

+4 that the Union should make every effort, as far as practicable, in order that the planned period of any important ITU meeting not be scheduled on any period which is considered a major religious period by any of the six regions.

 MOD EUR/80A1/7

-RESOLUTION 119 (Rev. Antalya, 2006)
+RESOLUTION 119 (Rev. Busan, 2014)

 Methods to improve the efficiency and effectiveness of the Radio Regulations Board

-The Plenipotentiary Conference of the International Telecommunication Union (Antalya, 2006),
+The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),

 recalling

-a) Resolution 119 (Marrakesh, 2002) of the Plenipotentiary Conference;
+a) Resolution 119 (Rev. Antalya, 2006) of the Plenipotentiary Conference;

 b) that the World Radiocommunication Conference (Geneva, 2003) (WRC-03) introduced important amendments to Article 13 of the Radio Regulations, including two new important additions in Nos 13.0.1 and 13.0.2, and that the same conference also introduced amendments to the working methods of the Radio Regulations Board (RRB),